 The #UnitedStates should immediately halt this practice of separating families & stop criminalizing what should at most be an administrative offence – that of irregular entry or stay in the #US: https://t.co/vpfFbiQGgT pic.twitter.com/LYG8SidF2k

 — UN Human Rights (@UNHumanRights) June 5, 2018

 A child’s best interests

 In 2009, then-U.S. President Barack Obama tried unsuccessfully to revive efforts to have the United States sign onto the global children’s rights treaty ratified at that time by every U.N. member except the United States and Somalia.
-In 2015, Somalia ratified it, leaving the United States the sole holdout.
+In 2015, Somalia ratified it, leaving the United States as the sole holdout.

 The legally binding treaty entered into force in 1990.
 It specifies children have basic rights to education, health care and protection from abuse.
-Nations in Africa, Asia and the Middle East have used it improve child protection laws for schools and courts.
+Nations in Africa, Asia and the Middle East have used it to improve child protection laws for schools and courts.
 U.S. opponents, however, have long argued it could open the door to outside interference.

 Shamdasani said the use of immigration detention and family separation as a deterrent runs counter to human rights standards and principles.
 The child’s best interest should always come first, she said, including when there are migration management objectives or other administrative concerns.

 One of the U.N. human rights office’s biggest concerns, she said, is that the agenda of greater U.S. migration controls appears to be taking priority over the care and protection of migrant children.